exoscale/pithos/doc/source/clients.rst

     access_key = YOUR_ACCESS_KEY
     secret_key = YOUR_SECRET_KEY
     use_https = True
+    signature_v2 = True

 Adapt with your credentials and replace ``s3.example.com`` with the value you specified for ``service-uri``.  ``use_https`` is needed only if Pithos is served over TLS.
+Currently pithos doesn't support v4 signatures so the ``signature_v2`` flag is necessary.

 When testing locally, the following configuration can be used::